AdanJSuarez/form3/README.md

 ## Retry mechanism

 The API documentation encourage us to implement a [retry mechanism](https://www.api-docs.form3.tech/api/schemes/sepa-instant-credit-transfer/introduction/timeouts/retry-strategy) on failure.
 This could be implemented in the client library.
 I did some test running 10000 concurrent requests against the fake API and instead of receiving 429 I received 500 and, in my case, the dockers got unresponsive after that so I couldn't test it properly and all the following tests never passed, so I decide to not implement it for simplicity, but it is definitely a needed feature for production readiness.

+## Headers

+The exercise requirements say to not implement authentication so I didn't do anything about it.
+For production ready we should include the Authentication header.